 Skip to content Skip to footer navigation

-Should I upgrade from a pod to a manual espresso coffee machine?
+Is it time to upgrade from a pod to a manual espresso machine?

 manual coffee machine

-While some of us are happy to spend their money on barista-made coffee, others prefer the convenience and cost-effectiveness of a home espresso machine.
+While some of us are happy to spend our money on barista-made coffee, many of us prefer the convenience and cost-effectiveness of a home espresso machine.

-So if you currently own a pod machine and you're wondering whether to switch to a manual, we look at the benefits of upgrading and provide a step-by-step guide to making the perfect cup of coffee on a manual espresso machine.
+So, if you currently own a pod machine and you're wondering whether to switch to a manual, we look at the benefits of upgrading, as well as a step-by-step guide to making the perfect cup of coffee on a manual espresso machine.

 Pod vs manual espresso machines

-Pod espresso machines automatically brew and pour an espresso by inserting a capsule of coffee and pressing a button.
+Pod espresso machines automatically brew and pour an espresso.
+All you need to do is insert a capsule of coffee and press a button.

-Manual espresso machines are more hands-on than their pod counterparts, as you need to manually add the ground coffee, set the machine to pour and cut off the flow of coffee.
+Manual espresso machines are more hands-on, as you need to manually add the ground coffee, set the machine to pour, and cut off the flow of coffee.

-You'll also require some knowledge of coffee-making techniques such as grinding (the texture of your coffee), dosing (the amount you put in the portafilter) and tamping (compressing the coffee grounds in the portafilter).
+In order to succeed with a manual coffee machine, some knowledge of coffee-making is required such as technique, grinding (the texture of your coffee), dosing (the amount of coffee you use) and tamping (compressing the coffee grounds in the portafilter).

-You may also want a coffee grinder if you want to grind your own beans.
+You may also need to buy a coffee grinder if you want to grind your own beans fresh each day – something Adrian recommends.

 Benefits of upgrading to a manual espresso machine